Skip to content

 Safety Inquiries

-If you're here for a short answer, then yes, the file you're about to download is safe to install.
-Words alone should never be taken as bulletproof, but insight regarding our background and sources can provide peace of mind to beginners.
+Yes, the file you're interested in downloading is safe to install.
+While words alone shouldn't be taken as bulletproof, insight regarding our background and sources can provide peace of mind to beginners.

 Our Background

-Satvrn was launched in February 2024 by two close friends, each with more than a decade of editing experience.
-Both owners have been dedicated to supporting the editing community for many years, with Satvrn representing only one of several projects.
-Previous contributions range from creation or involvement in similar websites, support servers, and publishing tutorials.
-Beyond our founders, Satvrn has grown into what it is currently thanks to the support received from our staff members who joined the team along the way, each contributing to our development.
-We do not earn profit from this site and never will.
+Satvrn was founded in early 2024 by 2 close friends with over a decade of editing experience and a long history of supporting the editing community.
+Satvrn is one of several projects they have developed over the years, previous contributions ranging from creation or involvement in similar websites and publishing tutorials.
+Beyond our founders, Satvrn has grown into what it is currently thanks to the support received from our staff members who joined the team, each contributing to our development.
+We do not earn profit from this site.
 Our team believes piracy is meant to be free.

-All files are verified before being shared on the site using tools such as VirusTotal, Sandboxie and Triage.
+All files are verified before being shared on the site using tools such as VirusTotal and Triage.
 All software is tested before sharing to ensure functionality.
 Some of our sources include Team V.R, Monter Group, Monkrus, and Team R2R.
-These groups have distributed repacks to the piracy community for years and are well-trusted.
+These groups have distributed repacks to the community for years and are well-trusted.
 A small selection of items are from our site admins and friends.

 False Positives

-False positives are not uncommon, especially in the case of Windows Defender, or less favorable anti-virus softwares such as Norton, Avast, or McAfee.
+False positives are not uncommon, especially in the case of Windows Defender.
 Repacked software involves modifying the original application which leaves room for false detections to occur.
 Any sort of, PUP (potentially unwanted program), Machine Learning (!ML), Rep/Reputation, and hacktool detections can typically be dismissed.

 Self Initiative